play-co/assetpack/packages/docs/docs/guide/getting-started/cli.md

 ## Configuration

 - `-c`: The location of the config file to use.
 Defaults to `.assetpack.js`.
+To see a full list of configuration options, see the [API Reference](/docs/guide/configuration).
 - `-w`: Watch the assets directory for changes and re-run AssetPack when changes are detected.